Citizens' Water Quality Testing (CWQT)

 For Weekly Water Quality Data please visit The New York City Water Trail Association Website

 For 20 weeks starting in May, volunteer citizen scientists from local boathouses and community groups collect weekly water samples for the CWQT program at boat launches and docks from Yonkers to Jamaica Bay.
-The River Project, the primary lab for the program, works with scientists at Sarah Lawrence Center for the Urban River at Beczak, Lamont-Doherty Earth Observatory at the Columbia University Earth Institute, John Jay College of Criminal Justice Department of Sciences, Queens College School of Earth and Environmental Sciences, Brooklyn College, Rocking the Boat, and LaGuardia Community College Biology Department to test the samples for microbes of the genus Enterococcus using US EPA approved protocols.
+The River Project, the primary lab for the program, works with scientists at Sarah Lawrence Center for the Urban River at Beczak, Lamont-Doherty Earth Observatory at the Columbia University Earth Institute, John Jay College of Criminal Justice Department of Sciences, Queens College School of Earth and Environmental Sciences, Brooklyn College, Rocking the Boat, LaGuardia Community College Biology Department, Bronx River Alliance, St. Francis College Biology Department, and SUNY Maritime College to test the samples for microbes of the genus Enterococcus using US EPA approved protocols.

 Enterococci live in the feces of humans and other warm-blooded animals.
 Their presence in the water is an indication of fecal pollution and the possible presence of pathogens that could be harmful to human health.
 Combined sewer overflow discharges and storm water runoff from streets are the primary contributors to fecal pollution in the Hudson River.